sagarhodar/bg_rem_mob/README.md

-# Photo Background Removal App 📸✨
+# Photo Background Removal App for Mobile virsion 📸✨

 Welcome to the Photo Background Removal App repository!
 This app is designed to simplify the process of removing backgrounds from photos using the `rembg` library and `Streamlit` framework.
 Whether you're a professional photographer, a graphic designer, or someone who loves to get creative with their photos, this app has got you covered.